-New MSIOP Program Seeks Second Cohort of Students to Start Fall 2019
+MSIOP Program Welcomes Second Cohort of Students for Fall 2019

 In the fall of 2018, the Department of Psychological and Brain Sciences launched a new Master’s program in Industrial-Organizational Psychology (MSIOP).
 I-O psychology is the scientific study of human behavior at work and the application of that science to workplace challenges facing individuals, teams, and organizations.
 The department has maintained a strong PhD program in I-O psychology for over 20 years and saw a need and opportunity to prepare students at the master’s level for applied positions in industry and consulting, as well.
 The 33-credit hour, non-thesis, 16-month cohort-based program offers a balanced scientist-practitioner curriculum with a required industry-based summer internship.

-Applications for fall 2019 admission to the program are due March 1st.
-Details about the program can be found here.
+Applications for fall 2020 admission to the program are due February 15th.
+Details about the program can be found here